couchbaselabs/TouchWiki-iOS/README.md

 ### Sync UI

 The app includes some classes for managing the user interface for syncing.
-These are intended to be reuseable, and might eventually end up in TouchDB itself.
+These are intended to be reuseable, and might eventually end up in CouchbaseLite itself.

-**SyncManager** is a thin wrapper around TDDatabase's sync API that manages a pair of replications to and from a server.
+**SyncManager** is a thin wrapper around CBLDatabase's sync API that manages a pair of replications to and from a server.
 It supports a delegate object that can customize replication objects and will be notified of the progress of replication.

 **SyncButton** is a UI front-end for sync.
 It's a `UIBarButtonItem` that can be put in the app's nav bar or toolbar.
 It displays a "cloud" icon that represents the current state of sync.
 Right now the appearance is fairly crude, but it does show a progress bar during replication, and highlights the icon if there's an error.
 Tapping the button opens a pop-up window that lets the user configure sync: there's a text field for the remote database URL, a slider to enable continuous syncing, and a button to trigger a manual sync.
 It also displays a brief error message if sync failed.